stcarrez/ada-ado/README.md

 To create manually the database, you can proceed to the following steps:

-1. Create the 'ado' user and configure the password:
+1. Create the 'ado' user and configure the password (enter 'ado' for the password or update the Makefile as well as the test-postgresql.properties file):
 ```
 sudo -u postgres createuser ado --pwprompt
 ```